truenas/middleware/docs/userguide/index.rst

 +----------------------------------+-----------------------------+-------------------------------------------------------------------------------------------+

-If the rysnc server requires password authentication, input *--password-file=/PATHTO/FILENAME* in the “Extra options” box, replacing
+If the rysnc server requires password authentication, input *--password-file=/PATHTO/FILENAME* in the "Extra options" box, replacing
 */PATHTO/FILENAME* with the appropriate path to the file containing the value of the password.

 Rsync Module Mode